Benedictine High School (Ohio): Drama club

 The Benedictine Drama Club performs several productions each school year, with help from sister schools such as Beaumont School (Ohio).
-Recent performances include Literally a life in Music, Chicago the Musical.
+Recent performances include Literally a life in Music, Chicago the Musical, “12 Angry Men”, & “The Play that Goes Wrong”.
 The club was moderated by Father Timothy Buyansky OSB who had directed shows at Benedictine for over 40 years.
 He died in February 2021 and now has a Senior Drama award named for him.
-The club is now moderated by Hannah Westfield.

 The Bennet (school newspaper)

 The Bennet is published about eight times per year in four-page issues.
-The Bennet has won many awards for High School Newspapers, and is moderated by Mark Francioli 71'.
+The Bennet has won many awards for High School Newspapers.